 This article will give you a few tips and ideas for bringing the camping to you instead of you bringing the family to ‘the camping’!

 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 See my policy page for more information)

 Depending on the age of your kids, setting up a tent in the house can be a lot of fun!
-Consider the size of your tent and the space you have for setting it up.
+But, before you pull out the gear, you might want to do some estimated measuring first!

 If you happen to live in a warm climate you can even set it up on the balcony or in the backyard.

 And, if setting up a tent isn’t possible, you can turn still pull out all the sleeping bags and throw them on the floor for a family camp-out.
-Maybe try hanging some sheets overhead for a makeshift shelter tent.
+Or,

 If you have all the camping gear at your home, and you’re feeling up to pulling it all out, you could set up the tent and sleeping stuff in the backyard.
-Pull out the backpacks too while you’re at it and even some camping dishes!
+Pull out the backpacks too while you’re at it and the camping dishes too!

 Here’s a post all about backyard camping where you’ll find a lot of other tips and suggestions.

 If you have a camping trailer or tent trailer and it’s currently sitting in your driveway, then you’re all set!

 Haul out some linens and snacks and spend the night in the camper!